 The good news: it does not always cost a fortune to insure your at-home business shenanigans.
 Some homeowners policies offer an endorsement on your homeowners insurance.
 These can be incredibly cheap (sometimes as little as $50 per year), and can cover some business equipment and certain bodily injury liability (remember the porch slipper?).

 However, these additional coverages do not protect you in the event of income loss, or in the event of being sued.
-So, while business endorsements may be a good place to start, they aren’t generally always a complete solution for a home-based business.
+So, while business endorsements may be a good place to start, they aren’t generally always a complete insurance solution for a home-based business.

 Business insurance is probably a good idea.